Bike Advocate Toolkit

 Bicycle Friendly Community: Apply for Bicycle Friendly Community status with the League of American Bicyclists.
 We’ll add you to our Bike-Friendly Washington page and run a story on what’s happening in your town to make it bike-friendly.
 You’ll want to establish a Bicycle Advisory Board if you don’t already have one to strengthen your application.

 What should we add to this page?
-Email Barb Chamberlain with your questions and ideas.
+Email Vicky Clarke with your questions and ideas.